×

 All about Hawaiite and Chert Properties

 Know all about Hawaiite and Chert properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Chert belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Chert is Banded, Rough.
 Hawaiite appears Dull and Soft and Chert appears Glassy or Pearly.
-The luster of Hawaiite is not available while that of Chert is waxy and dull.
+The luster of Hawaiite is while that of Chert is waxy and dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Chert is available in black, brown, green, grey, red, white colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Chert are creating artwork, gemstone, in fire-starting tools, jewelry, to ignite fire, used in flintlock firearms.